ethereum/py-wasm/examples/README.md

 **export_from_mod1_import_to_mod2.py**: This code uses the Embedding API to "spins-up" a VM instance, instantiate a module, registers its exports, instantiates another module which imports from the first module, and invokes its exported function.

-# WEBASSEMBLY TRANSFORMATION
+# BASIC WEBASSEMBLY TRANSFORMATION

-**ewasm_chisel.py** is a simple tool for modifying a WebAssembly module's imports and exports to suit one's need.
+**ewasmify.py** is a simple tool for modifying a WebAssembly module's imports and exports to suit one's need.

-# METERING INJECTION metering.py
+# MAJOR WEBASSEMBLY TRANSFORMATION

 **metering.py**: Injects a function call before each sequence of non-control-flow instructions, whose argument is the sum of costs of instructions in the sequence.
 Also injects helper functions, including the metering function which updates the cycle count and traps when a limit is exceeded.